nandorojo/dripsy/README.md

-🚨 This is still in development.
-It works, but I still have to document a bunch of stuff.

----

 # 🍷 Dripsy

 A **dead simple**, **responsive** design system for Expo / React Native Web.
 Heavily inspired by React's [`theme-ui`](https://theme-ui.com/home).